One57: Architecture

 One57 was developed by Extell Development Company, which in turn was led by Gary Barnett.
-The building was designed by architect Christian de Portzamparc, while the interior design was by New York-based designer Thomas Juul-Hansen.
+The building was designed by architect Christian de Portzamparc, while Goldstein, Hill & West Architects worked on the design details.
 The building has a roof height of 1004 ft and its top floor at 902 ft.
 The certificate of occupancy issued by the New York City Department of Buildings lists the building as having 73 stories above ground level, with a height of 953 ft.
 The top story is numbered as floor 90.